 - Dry mouth

 If you feel tense most of the time and have some of these symptoms, contact your healthcare provider.
 Your healthcare provider will probably examine you and ask some questions to make sure that something else isn’t causing your symptoms.
-Sometimes certain kinds of medicine may cause GAD.
-You could also have these symptoms if your thyroid gland is too active, or if you are depressed.
-However, if your healthcare provider doesn’t find any other reason for your symptoms, you may need to be treated for GAD.
+They may also do a physical exam.

 Suppose the fire alarm goes off in your home.
 You race around frantically to find the fire.
 Instead, you find that there is no fire–the alarm just isn’t working properly.